 Sometimes we tell ourselves, I don’t have time for scratch cooking tonight.
 I’ll just open a box.
-The box contains a flavour packet full of chemicals, MSG, salt, corn syrup, sugar, and spices.
+The box contains a flavor packet full of chemicals, MSG, salt, corn syrup, sugar, and spices.
 It has either pasta or rice.
 It requires a pound of ground meat to be fried in oil with onions.
 When you are done, you realize that it took just as long to cook the box as it would have taken had you started from scratch.
 You didn’t save any time.
 It cost more money than scratch cooking.

 And now you feel worse.
 Bloated, more tired, and determined that, if you ever get your mojo back, you’ll get back to cooking from scratch.